Quotes from Grantees

 2020-2021 Project: HFDK funds will be used to provide a healthy snack to every student every day at school and to conduct activities in the garden related to health and nutrition education.

 2021 Project: We procure meat, dairy, produce and other healthy food from Colorado farmers, ranchers, and distributors.
 We provide the healthy food to four food pantries supporting Denver Public Schools.
-The schools we support are DSST Cole, RiseUp Community School, Ellis Elementary School and Denver South High School.
+The schools we support are DSST Cole, RiseUp Community School, Ellis Elementary School Denver South High School, and Kennedy High School.
 Our schools serve students from the Cole neighborhood, Five Points, Virginia Village, and (as a ESL welcome center) Denver South serves students from across Denver.
 We are connecting Colorado's farmers and ranchers directly to the students in Denver Public Schools who need help with food security and nutrition the most.
 The Healthy Food for Denver's Kids grant supports our work and allows us to create community and provide food with dignity.
 If we hope to break the cycle of hunger, we must first crush the stigma.

 STRIVE Prep - SMART